Join the Conversation About Influenza

 After receiving Moderna (Spikevax) Bivalent on Sept 26/22 when can we get a booster

-Judy Misk asked over 1 year agoThank you for your question.
+Judy Misk asked almost 2 years agoThank you for your question.

 Everyone 12 and older, including immunocompromised individuals, who completed any primary series (including a mix of AstraZeneca, Pfizer and Moderna vaccines) or who have received any number of previous boosters can receive a booster.